caprover/caprover-website/docs/one-click-apps.md

 <br/>

+## What about other apps?
-**IMPORTANT** just because an app or database is not available as a one click app, it doesn't mean that you can't deploy it.
+Just because an app or database is not available as a one click app, it doesn't mean that you can't deploy it.
 For example, before NextCould was available as a one click app, you could still deploy it manually like this
 ![nextcloud](/img/docs/nextcloud-deploy-manually.png)